Successful Christian Fasting – 7 Steps

 Nevertheless, the execution of our contemporary Christian fast borrows from Jewish predecessors, like Moses, David, Daniel and so many more before.

-Understanding how to do a Christian fast is crucial to a successful Christian-life.
+Understanding Christian fasting is crucial to a successful Christian life.
 Therefore, let’s explore the nuts and bolts of doing it.

 - Drink lots of fluids, including water and fruit juices.

 - Gradually reduce the portions of each meal as your fast-day approaches.